Chapter 11d · Governance

-EU AI Act Compliance — What You Actually Need to Do
+EU AI Act Readiness — What You Need to Verify

 Why This Chapter Exists